DigitalDenCloud/serverless-web-application-backend/README.md

     }
 ```

-In the index.html I added a JavaScript thats going to make a fetch request to my API from API gateway.
+In the index.html I added a JavaScript that makes a fetch request to my API from API gateway.

 ```
   <script type = "text/javascript">